SriviLakshman/Low-Power-Design-Using-Opensource-Sky-130/README.md

             - When design is normally operational, there is no big burden of 4 LARGE transistors (requires more drive, more area, more power etc).
 So small inverter loop will suffice
             - Also when the design is off, we dont want the big capacitance of the original FF/latch to drain out the content of the storage latch.
 Possible improvements to the architecture done to give a Shadow latch with Vret -> whereby shadow latch is powered with a different VDD and high VT transistors (Vret).
 But distributing different rails (VDD and Vret was expensive).
 So layout further changed to SRPG -> State Retention Power Gating FFs

+ # Day 4

+ # Voltage Aware Booleans

+ - It is instructive to simulate a few circuits to grasp the concept of the challenges involved with multi voltage designs.
+Let us consider an CMOS buffer made by chaining back-to-back inverters.
+Let us supply each inverter with a different Vdd and see if the output is able to track the input.

+ - Simulation Circuit and Parameters